koeties/coursera-RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Use the means for the 5-minute intervals as fillers for the missing values.
+Use the mean value of each of the 5-minute intervals top impute the missing values for the intervals.

 ```r
 # Create a new clean dataset with a placeholder column for data from our stepsPerInterval set